amitnovick/catalog/README.md

   <img src="docs/horizontal-logo.png" width="350" alt="Catalog Logo">
 </div>

-> In library and information science, cataloging (or cataloguing) is the process of creating
+> In library and information science, cataloging is the process of creating metadata representing
-> metadata representing information resources, such as books, sound recordings, moving images, etc.
+> information resources, such as books, sound recordings, moving images, etc.
 >
 > -- WIkipedia, the Free Encyclopedia